-While this book provides a wide spectrum of practical information on the physical systems designed into a community-scale homestead, Trought also reviews the economics and organisational particulars that D Acres has experimented with over the years.
+While The Community-Scale Permaculture Farm provides a wide spectrum of practical information on the physical systems designed into a community-scale homestead, Trought also reviews the economics and organisational particulars that D Acres has experimented with over the years.

 The D Acres model envisions a way to devise a sustainable future by building a localised economy that provides more than seasonal produce, a handful of eggs, and green appliances.
 With the goal of perennial viability for humanity within their ecosystem, D Acres is attempting an approach to sustainability that encompasses practical, spiritual, and ethical components.
 In short: They are trying to create a rural community ecology that evolves in perpetuity.